bitprj/curriculum/Data-Structures-and-Algos-Topic/labs/Lab6_Sudoku_Solver/Cards/README.md

 # Long Summary

-In this lab, student will create a program to solve a sudoku challenge by taking in user input and indexing through a 2D list.
+In this lab, student will create a program to solve a Sudoku challenge by taking in user input and indexing through a 2D list.

 # Short Summary

-Student will create a program to solve a sudoku game using a 2D List.
+Student will create a program to solve a Sudoku game using a 2D list.

 # Criteria

-1. Explain how to use a nested for loop to iterate through a 2D List.
+1. Explain how to use a nested for-loop to iterate through a 2D list.

 2. How does the function testPossible() work?